usexfg/DIGM/README.md

 Our vision is simple: **empower artists to preserve control of the their work and keep 100% of their earnings, while rewarding listeners for their engagement and support.**

-## **2. The DI₲M Ecosystem: A Symphony of Three Parts**
+## **2. The DIGM Ecosystem: A Symphony of Three **

-DI₲M is a comprehensive platform that integrates three core components into a single, user-friendly desktop application (with mobile to follow).
+DIGM is a comprehensive platform that integrates three core components into a single, user-friendly desktop application (with mobile to follow).

 *   **The Marketplace:** A vibrant, decentralized bazaar where artists can sell their audio albums directly to listeners.
-All payments are peer-to-peer, using the Fuego (XFG) cryptocurrency, ensuring artists retain the full value of every sale.
+All payments are private & peer-to-peer, using the Fuego (XF₲) cryptocurrency, ensuring artists retain the full value of every sale.
 *   **The Wallet:** A built-in, non-custodial wallet that seamlessly manages a user's digital assets:
     *   **Fuego (XFG)** for purchasing music.
     *   **DIGM Tokens** for artist hosting rights.